AlexKempen/resume-wiki/wiki.md

 * The majority of resumes that are posted on this sub don't need a second page.
 Once it gets cleaned up (content and format), a lot of people will have trouble populating 1 page with relevant, technical content.
 * A multi-page resume that is poorly formatted and filled with irrelevant information doesn’t give a good impression to the hiring team.
-* The hiring team is going to spend far less effort on reading longer resumes.
+* The hiring team is going to spend far less effort reading longer resumes.

 As we keep stressing, the goal is to make your resume as easy to read as possible.
 If you’re having trouble doing this with 1 page, consider removing content that is less relevant to the role you’re applying to, even if it’s technical.
 You can add this to your portfolio instead.